LzpTec/job-system/README.md

 Returns a Promise that resolves when the job completes.

-### JobHandle.isCompleted
+### JobHandle.state

-Returns the current job status.
+Returns the current job state.

 # Notes